dehekkendekrekker/website/content/projects/mfos-vco.md

 ## Status
 As of yet, I have transposed his design into KiCAD.
 This gives me better control over which parts to use and the generation of the bill of materials.
 I have ordered the parts from mouser, which should ship them soon.

+The parts have arrived in the mean time, and once I have found a way to store it all, I will start breadboarding

 ## Download design files